-- 10.4 A summary of the discussions and any agreed action points will be confirmed in writing by the manager following any absence review meeting. - A second absence review meeting (FARM 2) should be held within three months of the commencement of the absence.
+- 10.3 Formal An initial absence review meeting (FARM 1) should be held towards the end of the four week period.
+The purpose of this meeting is to determine a plan for the management of the case including consideration of any medical information; the appropriateness of a referral to OH; and any adjustments to working pattern or reasonable adaptations to work that could assist in an early return.
+Arrangements for keeping in contact during the absence should be agreed at this meeting. - 10.4 A summary of the discussions and any agreed action points will be confirmed in writing by the manager following any absence review meeting. - 10.5 A second absence review meeting (FARM 2) should be held within three months of the commencement of the absence.
 The purpose of this meeting is to consider progress towards a return to work and the content of the OH report and any recommendations therein, if appropriate.
-Again, it is relevant to consider any adjustments to working pattern or reasonable adaptations to work that could assist in an early return to work, ensuring that appropriate consideration is given to requirements under disability legislation.
+Again, it is relevant to consider any adjustments to working pattern or reasonable adaptations to work that could assist in an early return to work. ensuring that appropriate consideration is given to requirements under disability legislation.
 It may also be relevant to consider redeployment at this stage if recommended.
-The employee should be advised that, in the event that the absence is prolonged, and all other options have been fully explored, the Council would be looking to conclude the management of the case upon expiry of sick pay.
+The employee should be advised that, in the event that the absence is prolonged, and all other options have been fully explored, the Council would be looking to conclude the management of the case upon expiry of sick pay. - 10.6 The manager will continue to maintain and document regular contact with the absent employee in the period following the meeting.

-Formal absence review meeting 2

-- 10.6 The manager will continue to maintain and document regular contact with the absent employee in the period following the meeting.
 This may include scheduling a further meeting to review progress or any new medical or other relevant information. - 10.7 In the event that the employee has not returned to work within a nine month period, or sooner for those with shorter service, then a third absence review meeting (FARM 3) will be convened.
-Prior to this meeting a further appointment with OH will take place.

-Formal absence review meeting

-- The purpose of this meeting is to review the employee's progress towards a return to work with due consideration to the content of the most recent OH report and any other relevant medical information.
+Prior to this meeting a further appointment with OH will take place. - 10.8 The purpose of this meeting is to review the employee's progress towards a return to work with due consideration to the content of the most recent OH report and any other relevant medical information.
 Again, it is relevant at this stage to discuss any adaptations to work or assistance that can be provided in order to facilitate a return to work.
 In addition, if recommended by OH, redeployment should be fully explored, during the next three month period.
 The possibility of ill-health retirement should also be fully explored during this period.
 It is likely that a Human Resources Adviser will also attend this meeting. - 10.9 It should be made clear to the employee at this meeting that in the event that the absence extends beyond the expiry of sick pay then it is likely that it will be necessary to consider the termination of their employment. - 10.10 In the event that there is no likely imminent return to work, a capability hearing will be convened.